GT-ARC/opaca-core/doc/api.md

 ### `GET /containers/{container}`

 * get information on a specific agent container
+* input:
-* input: ID of the agent container
+    * container: ID of the agent container
 * output: `AgentContainer`
 * errors: 200 / null for unknown container